pomonam/kronfluence/DOCUMENTATION.md

 are separately computed for each chunk.
 These chunked covariance matrices are later aggregated.
 This is useful with GPU preemption as intermediate covariance matrices will be saved in disk.
 It can be also helpful when launching multiple parallel jobs, where each GPU can compute covariance matrices on some partitioned data (You can specify `target_data_partitions` in the parameter).
-This should not affect the quality of the fitted factors.
 - `covariance_module_partition_size`: Number of module partitions to use for computing covariance matrices.
 For example, when `covariance_module_partition_size = 2`, the module is split into 2 chunks and covariance matrices are separately computed for each chunk.
 This is useful when the available GPU memory is limited (e.g., the total covariance matrices cannot fit into memory).
 However, this will do multiple iterations over the dataset and can be slow.
-This should not affect the quality of the fitted factors.
 - `activation_covariance_dtype`: `dtype` for computing activation covariance matrices.
 You can also use `torch.bfloat16` or `torch.float16`.
-- `gradient_covariance_dtype`: `dtype` for computing activation covariance matrices.
+- `gradient_covariance_dtype`: `dtype` for computing pre-activation pseudo-gradient covariance matrices.
 You can also use `torch.bfloat16` or `torch.float16`.

 **Dealing with OOMs.** Here are some steps to fix Out of Memory (OOM) errors.